awaisrauf/deepCuriosity/_posts/2020-01-02-Research-Questions.md

 ---
-title: Research Questions
+title: Auxiliary Research Questions
 published: True
 ---

-The following are some of the reserach questions that came to my mind while tinkering through scientific literature and playing with deep neural networks.
-I am adding them here so that I can answer them later on as I found time for the experiments or reading.
+I often came across "auxiliary" research questions while tinkering through scientific literature or playing with deep neural networks.
+It is hard to answer them without being distracted from the main problem.
+Therefore, I am adding them here so that I can answer them later on as I found time for the experiments or reading.
 You can give your feedback at awais@khu.ac.kr.

 ### Question 1: Why Augmentation helps?
 Recently, there are many different augmentation papers have been introduced.
 From an information theory perspective, augmentation should not work as [Data Processing Inequailty](https://en.wikipedia.org/wiki/Data_processing_inequality) suggests.
 DPI shows that we can not increase information on a signal by doing clever data engineering if this engineering doesn't add any external information.
 As far as, I understand, most of the augmentation techniques are simple functions? and they are not adding any prior to the data.